DRUG ANALYSIS III AND FOOD ANALYSIS

 Didactics, Attendance, Course Books and Assessment

-Lectures (3 cfu) and laboratory (3 cfu) exercises for groups and individuals
+Lectures (3 cfu) and laboratory (3 cfu) exercises for groups.

 - Course books

 D. G. Watson Pharmaceutical Analysis, 3rd Edition, Elsevier.